 Notes

-** The amount of fish sauce you need will depend on how salty your curry paste is.
-For your first time making this recipe, I recommend mixing everything without the fish sauce, and then cook a small amount of the mixture on a frying pan or in the microwave to taste, so you know where you're starting from.
+- The amount of fish sauce you need will depend on how salty your curry paste is.
+For your first time making this recipe, I recommend adding just 1 teaspoon of fish sauce, and then cook a small amount of the mixture on a frying pan or in the microwave to taste.

 Hi Pailin,